ArchipelagoMW/Archipelago/worlds/dkc3/docs/setup_en.md

 4. You will be presented with a server page, from which you can download your patch file.
 5. Double-click on your patch file, and the Donkey Kong Country 3 Client will launch automatically, create your ROM from the patch file, and open your emulator for you.
-6. Since this is a single-player game, you will no longer need the client, so feel free to close it.

 ## Joining a MultiWorld Game